mscws/cws-caseworker-parent-portal/README.md

 * Iterated on pages, incorporating user testing feedback during iteration, finally reaching minimal viable product (MVP)

 # Prototype Development
-For the development of the Mississippi Vendor Challenge, the Unisys team leveraged the Agile development process to facilitate collaboration amongst the team and to incorporate end user feedback on a frequent basis.
+During the development of the Mississippi Vendor Challenge, the Unisys team leveraged the Agile development process to facilitate collaboration among the team and to incorporate end user feedback on a frequent basis.
 We created our prototype to work on multiple devices (e.g. desktops, tablets, smart phones) using a responsive design.
 Our [architecture](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Application-Architecture)  is based on HTML5, JavaScript (Angular.js) with a Java API (Dropwizard), Apache Tomcat 8.0 and mySQL database.
 We leveraged modern open source technologies everywhere; please see below for additional detail.

 ## Modern Open Source Technologies
-The Unisys team chose the following technologies for our Architecture for the Mississippi Vendor Challenge.
+We architected the Mississippi Vendor Challenge using the technologies shown in the table below.
 We selected these tools for three reasons:

 1. Our team was familiar with these frameworks, libraries and components from work on previous engagements
 2. We prioritized the selection of open source tools over commericial products